ProAgileAB/agile-team-development/guides/Balancing-Team-and-Individual-Work.md

 Ending on a positive note is also good!

-Here are some possible questions you could ask them to discuss e.g. in pairs (pick one or two):
+Here are some possible questions you could ask them to discuss e.g., in pairs (pick one or two):

 *   What was most interesting or valuable for you about this exercise/workshop?
 *   What do you think our team can gain from looking for these warning signs/taking action?